Fujifilm X series

 The Fujifilm X series is a line of digital cameras produced by Fujifilm.
 The series encompasses fixed lens and interchangeable lens mirrorless cameras and premium compact point-and-shoot cameras aimed at consumer, enthusiast and professional photographers.
 The X series is part of the larger FinePix range of digital cameras from Fujifilm.

-The X series models use either APS-C or 2/3 inch sensors.
+The X series models use APS-C, one inch, or 2/3 inch sensors.

-X series model lines

-Since its introduction with the X100 in 2011, the X series has grown to encompass a wide variety of designs.
-These lines can be broken out into the following categories or model lines.

-APS-C sensor

-The following lines are united by their use of APS-C-sized sensors measuring 25.1×16.7 mm, with an aspect ratio of 3:2 and Ø31.15 mm field diameter.
-They are listed here within each category in the order in which the initial model of each type was introduced.